2020 Chevrolet Silverado HD Trucks Officially Debut

 Chevrolet managed to add in a variety of other useful features as well.
 Chevrolet’s EZ-Lift/Lower tailgate was so impressive to me the first time I saw it.
-The new tailgates for these trucks have an exclusive power up/down feature that is available.
+They were so impressive I purchased an aftermarket part, the Dee Zee Tailgate Assist to have these features on my own truck.
+The new tailgates for these trucks takes innovation a bit farther.
+They have an exclusive power up/down feature to raise and lower the tailgate.
 Gone are the days of the slamming tailgate or struggling to lift a heavy tailgate!
 Gone are the days where you need to lift or lower your tailgate yourself too.
 Twelve fixed tie-down rings and an available 120V power outlet also add to the functionality of Chevrolet’s new DuraBed.

 2020 Chevrolet Silverado HD Performance